Davphla/awesome-epitech/README.md

     - clang-tidy - A tool to check your code.
     - clang-format - A tool to format C/C++ code
         - Configuration to format codes according to the Epitech's coding style.
+- ccache - A tool to cache your compilation.
 - valgrind - A tool to debug memory leaks.
 - gdb - A tool to debug your code.
 - git - A tool to manage your code.